 They stay with us as the ROI of the software has been augmented by some well planned big shifts and constant small tweaks to make sure that we’re using every tool in the box that can be effectively and economically implemented to keep the KPI graphs pointing in the right direction.

-Nowadays our remit has expanded to bring in and help businesses succeed through a well planned and well executed customer journey, using mountains of research in buyer psychology, including Kenda writing an Amazon Bestseller (Hack The Buyer Brain) over a 4 year period.
+Nowadays our remit has expanded to bring in and help businesses succeed through a well planned and well executed customer journey, using mountains of research in buyer psychology and years of marketing automation experience.

 We no longer ‘just do implementation’.
 Our own marketing automation has grown with our business, and has indeed created a lot of that growth.
 We were very aware when we expanded into the consultancy space that a few companies were talking the talk without ever having walked the walk.